pkgw/worklog-tools/README.md

     what = Magnetic Activity Past the Bottom of the Main Sequence invited = n

 (The precise file format is defined among the “Technical details” below.)
-Again, a big point of emphasis is that this data format is very simple.
+A major point of emphasis is that this format is very simple and readable for humans and computers alike.
-Whenever I give a talk, it takes almost no brainpower to append another `[talk]` entry to the current year’s log file.

 The template files, on the other hand, are complicated since they go to some effort to create attractive output.
 (Well, currently, this is much more true of the LaTeX templates than the HTML templates.)
-Most of this effort is in initialization, so the ends of the files are where the action is.
-For instance, toward the bottom of `example/templates/cv.tmpl.tex` you’ll find:
+Most of this effort is in initialization, so the ends of the files are where the actual content shows up.
+For instance, toward the bottom of `example/templates/cv.tmpl.tex` you’ll
+find:

     FORMAT \item[|date|] \emph{|where|} \\ ``|what|''